Write a post. Hit publish. What’s next?

 Divide your posts into short paragraphs.
 This strategy is useful to improve the reading experience on your blog.
 Scatter your main and related keywords throughout the content without annoying the readers.

-Heading is another part you should keep an eye out while writing.
+The heading is another part you should keep an eye on while writing.
 Break up texts with appropriate subheadings.
 It helps readers to quickly find out the information they need.

 7. Raise questions

 Blogging is not a one-man show.
 It is a two-way journey and you should engage with readers through comments, social media interactions, etc. What about raising questions to the readers at the end of your post?

 Ask people to share their feedback, thoughts about your post or a certain point you mentioned.
 It’s a proven strategy to improve user interactions and build a strong community around your blog.

 Images make your blog post more attractive.
 They can redirect traffic from search engines and image sharing sites also.
 So use simple, eye-catchy images on your content.

 Find royalty-free images from the stock photo sites or create custom images through online tools like Canva.
 Facebook recommends 1200 x 630-pixel size for the images and almost similar on Twitter too.
 It’s better to use images with a minimum width of 500px and a height of 300 px.
 So they will appear without any dimensional issues in your social media shares.

 It’s a bad idea to upload original images as you got them from the sources.
 The file size will be high which will affect your bandwidth and page loading time.
 So you should compress them before uploading to the site.